ddev/ddev/docs/index.md

 * Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 * Run `ddev` to test your installation.
 You should see DDEV's command usage output.
 * As a one-time initialization, run `mkcert -install`, which may require your sudo password.
-Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".
+Linux users may have to take additional actions as discussed below in [Linux `mkcert -install` additional instructions](#Linux-mkcert--install-additional-instructions).
 If you don't have mkcert installed, you can install it from <https://github.com/FiloSottile/mkcert/releases>.
 Download the version for the correct architecture and `sudo mv <downloaded_file> /usr/local/bin/mkcert && sudo chmod +x /usr/local/bin/mkcert`.

 ### Installation via package managers - Linux